benmvp/zero-to-react-minishop/src/03-effects/README.md

 Use an `async` function for the call to `await getResults()` within `useEffect()` instead of calling `.then()` on its return Promise value.

 🔑 _HINT:_ Remember that an `async` function **always** returns a `Promise`, but the only return value allowed for `useEffect()` is the cleanup function callback.

-## 🧠 Elaboration & Feedback

-After you're done with the exercise and before jumping to the next step, please fill out the [elaboration & feedback form](https://docs.google.com/forms/d/e/1FAIpQLScRocWvtbrl4XmT5_NRiE8bSK3CMZil-ZQByBAt8lpsurcRmw/viewform?usp=pp_url&entry.1671251225=Zero+to+React+with+Hooks+Minishop&entry.1984987236=Step+3+-+Effects).
-It will help seal in what you've learned.

 ## 📕 Resources